rng-guy/NFSMWBartender/APPENDIX.md

 * Bartender can unblock the Strategy-request queue while there is still an active Strategy.
 Without unblocking, an active Strategy request prevents the game from making a new request.
 Unblocking allows multiple Strategy requests to spawn at the same time, and they each continue until either their `Duration` VltEd parameters expire or all their vehicles have despawned.

-* Unblocking happens whenever a Strategy request leads to a successful spawn.

 * Bartender only unblocks requests at Heat levels for which you define valid unblock-delay values.

 * Unblock delays longer than a given Strategy's `Duration` VltEd parameter have no effect.

+* Unblocking happens after some delay following each successful Strategy spawn.

 * The unblock delays of any active Strategy are unaffected by Heat transitions, as their values are locked in as soon as the game spawns said Strategy.